 LGFA has adopted accounting policies that are in accordance with the New Zealand International Financial Reporting Standards and generally accepted accounting practice.
 A Statement of accounting policies is attached to this SOI.

-This statement is taken from the Financial Statements presented as part of LGFA's Annual Report 2012-2013.
+This statement is taken from the Financial Statements presented as part of LGFA's Annual a Reporting Entity